df3xc/pmDotNet/README.md

 In order to make everthing running:

-You need to select target framework 3.5
-You need to select target platformm x86 (32bit CPU)
+You need to select target framework 3.5 and target platform x86 (32bit CPU)

 If you are using Visual Studio 2010 express:
 Menu Tools